SebilleK/PenPalMarket/README.md

 These are the routes that need a valid access token / bearer token, and where we use the preHandler hook to check it.

-There are 2 authentication levels: authenticate and authenticate*self.
-While the first needs the user to only be logged in, the first demands that the id present in the request (for example, to delete a user, the user id in that request) matches the id present in the decoded jwt that's in the access_token cookie.
-Check implementation in \_app.ts*.
+There are 2 authentication levels: authenticate and authenticate_self.
+While the first needs the user to only be logged in, the second demands that the id present in the request (for example, to delete a user, the user id sent with the route) matches the id present in the decoded jwt that's in the access_token cookie.
+Check implementation in \_app.ts\*.

+_Admin only authentication level TBA._

 ```bash
 const { id } = req.params as { id: string };